-- 1 Pair your ANT+ sensor, such as a heart rate monitor (optional). - 2 From the clock, select START. - 3 Select Row. - 4 When using optional ANT+ sensors, wait while the device connects to the sensors. - 5 Go outside, and wait while the device locates satellites. - 6 Select START to start the timer.
+- 1 Pair your ANT+ sensor, such as a heart rate monitor (optional).

+- 2 From the clock, select START.

+- 3 Select Row.

-- 7 Start your activity. - 8 Select UP or DOWN to view additional data pages (optional). - 9 After you complete your activity, select STOP > Save.
+- 4 When using optional ANT+ sensors, wait while the device connects to the sensors. - 5 Go outside, and wait while the device locates satellites. - 6 Select START to start the timer.
+History is recorded only while the timer is running. - 7 Start your activity. - 8 Select UP or DOWN to view additional data pages (optional). - 9 After you complete your activity, select STOP > Save.